stefkiourk/comicdose/README.md

 Loading comic content from my favorite web comics, uncluttered, in one page.
 Because lazy.
 This should never be under an IFD; Total and absolute respect for the content creators, especially Randall; By the way, his books are amazing.
 Go get them!

+### How?
+1. node app.js
+2. browse http://localhost:[port]/ (or the rest of the endpoints mentioned below)

+port is set in app.js

 ### Todo

 * Latest?
 Random?
 Both?
 Some comics offer an endpoint to pull a random one